Java Methods and Basic Object-Oriented Programming

 System.out.println("The sum of 5 and 7 is: " + result);

-9. Save, compile, and run the program again.
-You should see the additional output:
+9. Save, compile, and run the program once more.
+You should now see the additional output:

 The sum of 5 and 7 is: 12

 Congratulations!
 You've created and used your first Java methods.
-You've seen how methods can perform actions (like printing greetings) and return values (like the sum of two numbers).
-Methods allow you to break your code into smaller, reusable pieces, making your programs easier to understand and maintain.
+You've seen how methods can perform actions (like displaying greetings) and provide return values (like the sum of two numbers).
+Methods allow you to structure your code into smaller, reusable pieces, making your programs easier to understand and maintain.

 Introduction to Classes and Objects

-Now that we understand methods, let's take a step into object-oriented programming by creating a simple class.
+Now that we grasp methods, let's take a step into object-oriented programming by creating a simple class.
 In object-oriented programming, we use classes as blueprints to create objects.
-Think of a class like a cookie cutter, and objects as the cookies you make with it.
+Think of a class as a cookie cutter, and objects as the cookies you make with it.

-1. Open Car.java and let's start building our class.
+1. Open Car.java and let's begin building our class.
 First, we'll define the class and add some attributes:

 public class Car {